hugoroy/blog/a-small-lesson-about-patent-fud.md

     Jobs' answer to my [open
     letter](http://blogs.fsfe.org/hugo/2010/04/open-letter-to-steve-jobs/
     "An open letter to Steve Jobs - and a reply").
-I should have handled this more carefully and contact other organsations like Xiph.Org… This could have been a nice action from FSFE.)
+I should have handled this more carefully and contacted other organsations like Xiph.Org… This could have been a nice action from FSFE.)

 4. Buy yourself time, [continue spreading